![]() |

 )

 The readout data demonstrates demonstrates more varying results than the two-qubit data.
-Many of the qubits have not changed significantly, but a few have, by a large margin.
+Many of the qubits have high readout errors, especially towards the sides of the processor.
+These qubits should be avoided or at least, have errors mitigated.

 What's Next?